 You should hold, or expect to obtain before the start of your appointment, a Master’s degree in a relevant discipline, such as Computer Science, AI, Mathematics, Logic, or Economics.
 You also should possess:

 - an excellent academic track record;

 - a serious interest in pursuing fundamental research of an interdisciplinary nature;

 - good writing and presentation skills;

 - good social and organisational skills;

 - full professional proficiency in spoken and written English.

-Prior exposure to relevant topics at the interface of Economics and Computer Science, particularly Computational Social Choice and Algorithmic Game Theory, is an advantage, but certainly not a requirement.
-The same holds for relevant topics in Artificial Intelligence, particularly in the area of Knowledge Representation and Reasoning.
+Prior exposure to relevant topics at the interface of Economics and Computer Science, particularly computational social choice and algorithmic game theory, is an advantage, but certainly not a requirement.
+The same holds for relevant topics in AI, particularly multiagent systems and knowledge representation.